 Is a VPN legal to use?
 It’s a legitimate question and the answer is not a simple yes or no. In most cases it is perfectly legal for you to use a VPN to access the internet, but there are some cases where the activity you engage in or the country where you connect could make using a VPN illegal.
-Read on for more.
+Here’s how you can know for sure.

-Add to that the idea that VPNs are specifically designed to mask your Internet activity and are developed by companies strategically located beyond the jurisdiction of any major superpower, and you begin to see the full picture.
+Add to that the idea that VPNs are specifically designed to mask your Internet activity and are developed by companies strategically located beyond the jurisdiction of any major superpower and, well…you begin to see the full picture.

 The question isn’t about the integrity of VPN services; the question is in what cases is a VPN illegal to use?